ninaprakash1/sparc-forecasting/README.md

 ### Frontend

-`frontend.py` contains the majority of the Streamlit code, calling `utils.py` when necessary
+`frontend.py` contains the majority of the Streamlit code, calling `utils.py` when necessary.
+The frontend is publicly hosted at https://share.streamlit.io/ninaprakash1/sparc-forecasting/main/frontend.py.

 ### Resources